Skip to Content

 7x More Lawsuits Than Car Accidents Per Year!
 Safeguard your assets, ensuring financial security.
 Protect Everything, From Everyone, Every Time.

 Similar to wills, Trust Law is different from state to state.
-In Florida, a valid trust requires a settlor who delivers the trust property to a trustee with the intention to create a trust, for the benefit of designated beneficiaries and for a lawful purpose.
+In Florida, a valid trust requires a settlor who delivers the trust property to a trustee with the intention to create a trust, for the benefit of designated beneficiaries, and for a lawful purpose.
 No writing is required for the creation of a trust unless an interest in land is involved; however, a writing is very strongly advised.
+Consulting with a trust attorney in Boca Raton can ensure you meet all legal requirements effectively.

 The following is a breakdown of the different requirements to form a valid trust in Florida.

-• Settlor: The settlor (aka: grantor or trustor) is the person who creates and moves his property to the trust.
-He must have the capacity to create a trust.
-He must have an ability to understand the extent of his property, whom his heirs would be and the nature of the disposition of his assets.
+• Settlor: The settlor (also known as the grantor or trustor) is the person who creates and transfers his property to the trust.
+He must have the capacity to create a trust and understand the extent of his property, his heirs, and the nature of the disposition of his assets.

 • Trust Res: This is the property that is held in trust.
-This must be delivered to the trust personally or via a designated third party.
+It must be delivered to the trust personally or via a designated third party.

-• Trustee: Trustees must be of legal age, competent, and have capacity to enter into contracts.
+• Trustee: Trustees must be of legal age, competent, and have the capacity to enter into contracts.

-• Beneficiary: Trust must have a definite, ascertainable beneficiary, capable of being identified by the time their interests vest, with certain restrictions; such as a charitable or honorary beneficiary.
+• Beneficiary: The trust must have a definite, ascertainable beneficiary, capable of being identified by the time their interests vest, with certain restrictions, such as a charitable or honorary beneficiary.

-• Lawful purpose: Trust may be established for any purpose that is not illegal.
-This means that a trust may not require a trustee to perform acts that are criminal, tortuous or against public policy.
+• Lawful Purpose: The trust may be established for any purpose that is not illegal.
+This means that a trust may not require a trustee to perform acts that are criminal, tortious, or against public policy.

-• Providing funds for a specific purpose: Trusts can be set up for a specific purpose, ie: for education and can have specific guidelines for release of funds.
-This limits the risk of abuse by immature children or greedy family members.
+• Providing Funds for a Specific Purpose: Trusts can be set up for specific purposes, such as education, and can have defined guidelines for the release of funds, limiting the risk of abuse by immature children or opportunistic family members.

-• Trusts help avoid the hassle and delay of probate: Moving estate property to trusts allows for the avoidance of hassle, cost and delay that going through the probate process creates.
+• Trusts Help Avoid the Hassle & Delay of Probate: Moving estate property to trusts allows for the avoidance of hassle, cost, and delays often associated with the probate process.

 • Privacy: There is no public filing requirement for trusts, which allows for the passing of assets with privacy.